 Opening hours: Closed Wednesdays, Mon+Tue+Thu+Fri 9 am–5 pm, weekends 10 am–6 pm

-I don’t know about you, but visiting a place is much more enjoyable for me if I know at least some of it’s historical significance and what makes it tick.
-Luckily, Ghent makes that super easy—they put their city museum right smack in the middle of the way between the train station and the city center.
-Perfect.
-Head there first thing after you arrive in Ghent.
+I don’t know about you, but visiting a city is much more enjoyable for me if I know at least some of its historical significance.
+Luckily, Ghent makes that super easy—I headed to the great Ghent city museum (STAM) first thing after I arrived in Ghent.

-STAM tells the story of Ghent through a chronological trail of objects and a lot of things you can touch and interact with, making it fun and not just educational.
-Temporary exhibits dive into urban themes from various angles, and it’s all really well done in true Belgian fashion.
-Belgium is a master at museums, after all.
+STAM tells the story of Ghent through a chronological trail of objects and a lot of things you can touch and interact with, making it a fun thing to do in Ghent and not just educational.

-The buildings of STAM are contemporary and cool, but also historical, because it's housed in a former hospital, so you get something old and something new… beware if you’re wearing something borrowed and something blue!
+I love how the buildings of STAM are contemporary and cool, but also historical, because it's housed in a former hospital.

 No need to buy tickets in advance.
-An hour should do it unless you're a history buff (in that case you’ll need 2 hours) or get sidetracked at the on-site café.
+An hour was all I needed but it’s easy to get sidetracked at some of the more detailed exhibits (or at on-site café).
 Remember, you only have a day in Ghent, so no slacking!
-It’s time to head to town!
+It’s time to head to the historical center!

 What’s next?
 The massive St. Bavo’s Cathedral